foodcoops/foodsoft/plugins/current_orders/README.md

 needs to be set to `true` to enable the plugin.
 This can be done in the configuration screen or `config/app_config.yml`.

-This plugin is part of the foodsoft package and uses the GPL-3 license or later (see foodsoft's LICENSE for the full license text).
+This plugin is part of the foodsoft package and uses the AGPL-3 license (see foodsoft's LICENSE for the full license text).